-Using the strength and beauty of porcelain, we are able to bond a thin conservative porcelain facing onto your tooth giving back the optimal shape and esthetics that your natural teeth should have.
+Using the strength and beauty of porcelain, we are able to bond a thin conservative porcelain facing onto your tooth, restoring the optimal shape and esthetics that your natural teeth should have.
 This is a more long-lasting option when a full facial restoration is indicated.

 Realistically, they should last decades.
-If you are “hard” on your teeth, meaning your chew ice and practice kick-boxing and eat a lot of sweets and don’t brush, then of course, just like your own natural teeth, that can shorten their life-span.
-We have seen patients who have had veneers done 20 years ago and they are still holding up!
+If you are hard on your teeth, meaning your chew ice and practice kick-boxing and eat a lot of sweets and don’t brush, then of course, just like your own natural teeth, that can shorten their life span.
+We have patients who had veneers done 20 years ago and they are still holding up!

 While they are bonded quite sturdily, they could pop off it you aren’t careful.
 We do our best to make sure that the cement is smooth and the margins where it connects to the tooth are smooth, minimizing any ledges or rough spots that could trap bacteria and food or catch on a piece of floss.

-No, once they are placed on your teeth, that will pretty much be the color, so if you were thinking of bleaching your other teeth, you should do that first, then wait a couple weeks before doing veneers.
+No, once they are placed on your teeth, they will pretty much be that color, so if you were thinking of bleaching your other teeth, you should do that first, then wait a couple of weeks before getting veneers.
 If you bleach the tooth underneath the veneer, you need to be careful that it isn’t dried out, because they may look whiter, but over time will darken.
-For this reason, we suggest using a custom tray to selectively avoid bleaching those teeth you will be masking with a veneer later.
-Studies have shown that those bleached teeth might darken over time, so, it’s best to mask the darker spots on a tooth with a white opaquer first, and then put a veneer over the rest of the tooth.
+For this reason, we suggest using a custom tray to selectively avoid bleaching the teeth you will be masking with a veneer later.
+Studies have shown that those bleached teeth might darken over time, so it’s best to mask the darker spots on a tooth with a white opaquer first, and then put a veneer over the rest of the tooth.

-The price and procedure for doing a veneer is comparable to that of doing a porcelain crown.
+The price and procedure for a veneer is comparable to a porcelain crown.
 As a result, the fees are quite similar to doing a crown at our office.
-If you have a large old composite filling that is failing or you had trauma to a corner of your tooth then a porcelain veneer is a good alternative.
-Sometimes, the teeth can be whitened or orthodontically straightened – two conservative options for veneers.
+If you have a large, old composite filling that is failing or you had trauma to a corner of your tooth, then a porcelain veneer is a good alternative.
+Sometimes, the teeth can be whitened or orthodontically straightened — two conservative options for veneers.